 Our definition of materiality considers the value of error or omission on the financial statements that, individually or in aggregate, would change or influence the economic decision of a reasonably knowledgeable user of those financial statements.
 Misstatements below these levels will not necessarily be evaluated as immaterial as we also take account of the nature of identified misstatements, and the particular circumstances of their occurrence, when evaluating their effect on the financial statements as a whole.
-Materiality is used in planning the scope of our work, executing that work, and evaluating the results.
+Materiality is used in planning the scope of our work, executing that work and evaluating the results.

-Materiality in respect of the Company was set at £3.2m (2022: £3.5m) which was determined on the basis of 1% (2022: 1%) of the Company's Turnover.
-This was deemed to be the appropriate benchmark for the calculation of materiality as this is a key area of the financial statements with which the users of the financial statements are principally concerned.
+Materiality in respect of the Association was set at £3,305,000 (2023: £3,200,000) which was determined on the basis of 1% (2023: 1%) of the Association's Revenue.
+Revenue was deemed to be the appropriate benchmark for the calculation of materiality as this is a key area of the financial statements because this is a metric by which the performance and risk exposure of the Group and Parent Company is principally assessed.
+In our opinion this is therefore the benchmark with which the users of the financial statements are principally concerned.